 Ability: The organization’s existing infrastructure allows it to deploy the funds expediently and efficiently

-Please click below to learn more about our first wave of grantees and the important work they are doing in our community:
+Please click below to learn more about our grantees and the important work they are doing in our community:

 THE SALVATION ARMY, CC COUNTY •